8 Signs You Should Consider Becoming a Family Physician

 1. You crave variety in your work

 People either love routine or find it restricting.
 More often than not, family physicians fall in the latter camp.
 Most of them will tell you that no two days are the same.
 And that’s exactly how they like it.

-“I chose a career in family medicine because I enjoy taking care of people of all ages and backgrounds,” reflects Dr. Lisa Doggett, Family Physician and Medical Director for AxisPoint Health.
+“I chose a career in family medicine because I enjoy taking care of people of all ages and backgrounds,” reflects Dr. Lisa Doggett, a family physician and medical director for AxisPoint Health.
 “And I like the variety of clinical cases.”

 Going into a highly specialized field could actually leave you wanting more if you enjoy many different facets of medicine.
 Some doctors end up pursuing family medicine because they don’t want to limit themselves to one arena.
-This was the case for Dr. Robert Raspa, Family Physician and board member of the American Academy of Family Physicians (AAFP).
+This was the case for Dr. Robert Raspa, a family physician and a former board member of the American Academy of Family Physicians (AAFP).